theloniustrout/danstore/README.md

-The reference designs will focus on support systems for the VESC electric motor driver & power conversion software.
+The initial reference designs will focus on support systems for the VESC electric motor driver & power conversion software.

-80% of all energy used on the planet goes to spinning electrical motors.

-The majority of these are subpar in efficiency; & developing nations are bringing more online exponentially with a bias toward inexpensive systems.
+80% of all energy used on the planet goes to spinning electrical motors inefficiently.
+Developing nations are bringing more online exponentially with a bias toward inexpensive systems.
+Therefore potentially 5% or more overall gains are possible by lowering the price barrier to high performance energy utilization.

-The best of the best quality brushless drives,are now availble for the cost of the PCB & BOM.
-Therefore, getting the best systems into builders hands brings the heart of mechanical industrial processes to the status of a commodity, circumventing the inefficiencies of a gradual upgrades.
+Highly refined software commutation is now availble for the cost of the PCB & BOM up to 10's of kw power density.
+Therefore, getting the best systems into builders hands brings the heart of mechanical industrial processes to the status of a commodity, circumventing the inefficiencies & misery of a gradual upgrade proess.

 Economically, the intention is to catalyze distributed ownership of manufacturing to compete with centralized displacement of workers via AI,robotics, & end-user consumption of leased product marketing.

-All products are scalable from single family to village-sized or larger & are intended to outperform modern western industry standards, E.g. by utilizing FOC drives with Python interfacing as the default solution.
+All products are scalable from single family to village-sized or larger & are intended to outperform modern western industry standards, E.g. by utilizing wide-bandgap FOC drives with Python interfacing as the default solution.

 <br><br>